josepicon/URL-/NLP_clickbait_detection/README.md

 # Bienvenidos al proyecto de NLP para el análisis de titulares de notícias que pueden contener!

-## Descripción del proyecto:
+## Project description:
-Este proyecto trata de analizar los titulares de notícias recogidas online y que se recogen en el dataset clickbait_data.csv extraído de kaggle.com.
+This project tries to analyze the news headlines collected online and that are collected in the dataset clickbait_data.csv extracted from kaggle.com.
-Las notícias de este dataset pueden pertenecer a una de dos categorías, o bien son clickbait o bien no lo son.
+The news in this dataset can fall into one of two categories, either they are clickbait or they are not.
-Con tal de ser capaces de predecir y diferenciar qué notícias son o no clickbait hemos implementado 4 modelos: SVM, Naive-Bayes, XGBoost y Spacy(modelo preentrenado).
+In order to be able to predict and differentiate what news is or is not clickbait, we have implemented 4 models: SVM, Naive-Bayes, XGBoost and Spacy (pre-trained model).

-## Requisitos de ejecución:
+## Execution requirements:
-- Disponer del dataset de clickbait que se encuentra en el repositorio: https://raw.githubusercontent.com/josepicon/URL-/main/MD009%20-%20Advanced%20Data%20Analysis%20Tools/Project/clickbait_data.csv
+- Have the clickbait dataset found in the repository: https://raw.githubusercontent.com/josepicon/URL-/main/MD009%20-%20Advanced%20Data%20Analysis%20Tools/Project/clickbait_data.csv
-- Las siguientes librerías, remarcar que la versión de Spacy es 2.X: import pandas as pd import numpy as np import matplotlib.pyplot as plt
+- The following libraries, note that the Spacy version is 2.X: import pandas as pd import numpy as np import matplotlib.pyplot as plt